adbtzmi/ClubUnity/README.md

 ## Features and Functionalities:

 ### Admin-Side:
-1. **Home Page:**
+1. **Dasboard:**
    - Display summary of club list and system information.
 2. **Club Management (Module):**
    - Add, edit, and delete clubs.
    - View detailed information about each club.
 3. **Student Management (Module):**
-   - Add, edit, and delete user.
+   - Add, edit, and delete student.
-   - View detailed information about each user.
+   - View detailed information about each student.
 4. **Application Management (Module):**
    - View all applications submitted across all clubs.
    - Add, edit, and delete applications submitted by students.